Chair: Professor Jones

 Biology today encompasses a very broad range of knowledge, from atoms and molecules to large-scale ecological interactions.
-As a result, the department supports a variety of life science programs at Moravian: biochemistry, environmental studies and sciences, neuroscience, nursing, and pre-health and allied health professional tracks.
-The program in biology at Moravian College emphasizes the importance of gaining appreciation for, and some mastery of, all aspects of modern biology as well as the interdisciplinary connects across the sciences.
+As a result, the department supports a variety of life science programs at Moravian: biochemistry, environmental studies and sciences, neuroscience, nursing, and rehabilitation sciences.
+The program in biology at Moravian College emphasizes the importance of gaining appreciation for, and some mastery of, all aspects of modern biology as well as the interdisciplinary connections across the sciences.
 This broad base of knowledge gives our majors the ability to succeed in all arenas calling for biological expertise: teaching at all levels; academic, government, private, and industrial research; science journalism and law; professional fields such as medicine, veterinary medicine, dentistry, and optometry; allied health areas such as physical and occupational therapy; and graduate study.

 Biology majors use contemporary methodological approaches in laboratories, learn about the intricacies of the subject in class, and discuss recent research findings in seminars and other upper-level courses.
-All students are encouraged to participate in an independent study or Honors project, in which they can work closely with a member of the biology faculty on a research topic.
+All students are encouraged to participate in an independent study or Honors project, in which they work closely with a member of the biology faculty on an original research topic.
 In addition, students may participate in internship opportunities to see how they might put their education to use after graduation.
-For more information, see the department's website: home.moravian.edu/public/bio.

 The Major in Biology